 Counselling is always your choice and no one can be ‘sent’ for counselling.
 A referral from a professional supporting you can be made on your behalf, with your consent.

 Our service is confidential.
 Your contact details are kept securely and are not available to anyone other than Survivors Network staff.

 How do I access counselling?toggle accordion content

-This is an opportunity for you to talk about what is concerning you and for us to answer any questions you may have.
+This is an opportunity for you to talk about what is concerning you, for us to get relevant information and answer any questions you may have.

 Who can get counselling from Survivors’ Network?toggle accordion content